 Rent a Bike from a Reputable Shop

 A positive experience biking across the Golden Gate Bridge begins with a solid bike rental.
-There are several bike rental companies throughout the city, but some are better than others.
+If you don’t have your own bike, there are several bike rental shops throughout the city, but some are better than others.
 Do your own research (Yelp & Google reviews are a good starting point) but here are 3 of the bike rental companies in San Francisco I recommend.

-Before I get into the recommendations, know that the cost of a one-day hybrid bike rental is an average of $32.
-Also ensure that the rental includes a helmet, lock, and map.
+Before I get into the recommendations, the cost of your bike rental will depend on the type of bike.
+Know that the cost of a one-day hybrid bike rental is an average of $32.
 Don’t forget to check Groupon for deals as well.

 For certain bike rentals, Sports Basement also offers early pickup which means that you can pick up your bike the night before your bike ride at no extra charge.
-So if you’re planning to start before they open at 9:00 am this is a solid option to inquire about.
+So if you’re planning an early start before they open at 9:00 am this is a solid option to inquire about.